mist64/cbmbus_doc/4 Standard Serial.md

 | 6   | RESET  | Reset              |

 * The CLK and DATA line carry the data and are used for handshaking.
 * ATN and SRQ are control lines.
-(SRQ is unused, see below)
+(SRQ is unused, see below.)
 * The RESET line resets all devices.

 ### Open Collector Logic